tpm2-software/tpm2-pkcs11/docs/OPENVPN.md

 **Note**: There are other ways to do this, and your mileage may vary.

-After you have ppkcs11-helper patched, you need to build and optionally install it:
+After you have pkcs11-helper patched, you need to build and optionally install it:
   - https://github.com/OpenSC/pkcs11-helper/wiki/How-to-compile-pkcs11-helper

-If you don't install it, you can set LD_LIBRARY_PATH or LD_PRELOAD variables to the location of the parent directory containing the library or the library path itself respectively.
+If you don't install it, you can set `LD_LIBRARY_PATH` or `LD_PRELOAD` variables to the location of the parent directory containing the library or the library path itself respectively.

 ## Configuring